The Birth, the Life and the Death of Christ: Plot

-Production and Release
+Production and release

-The film, shot partly in the Gaumont studios in the Buttes-Chaumont, and partly in the Fontainebleau forest near Paris, was directed by Alice Guy-Blaché, with sets and costumes designed by Victorin Jasset and Henri Menessier inspired by engravings by James Tissot.
-As was the case with many films directed by Alice Guy, the film was during a long time wrongly attributed to Victorin Jasset who was her assistant in charge of directing exterior scenes and managing the extras.
+The film, shot partly in the Gaumont studios in the Buttes-Chaumont, and partly in the Fontainebleau forest near Paris, was directed by Alice Guy-Blaché, with sets and costumes designed by Victorin Jasset and Henri Menessier, inspired by engravings by James Tissot.
+As was the case with many films directed by Alice Guy, the film was for a long time wrongly attributed to Victorin Jasset, who was her assistant in charge of directing exterior scenes and managing the extras.

 It was released in January 1906 in France and in the United States.
 The film was sold to the distributors either in individual scenes or as a full-length film.